Kalman Ber: Ashkenazi Chief Rabbi of Israel

 In 2024, he ran in the elections for the Chief Rabbinate of Israel for the position of Ashkenazi Chief Rabbi.
 In the first round of elections, Ber received 40 votes, tying with Rabbi Micha Halevi, the rabbi of Petah Tikva, who also received 40 votes.
 In this round, Rabbi Ber won the support of the Degel HaTorah party, Rabbi Yaakov Shapira, Rabbi Gavriel Saraf, Rabbi Aharon Friedman, and other rabbis.

-In a second round of elections held between the two about two month later, Rabbi Ber was elected to the position with a majority of 77 votes, compared to 58 who supported Rabbi Halevi.
-In this round, Ber gained support from Rabbis Mordechai Greenberg, Aryeh Stern, Eitan Isman, David Stav, Elyakim Levanon and other rabbis from the Mercaz HaRav and Kerem Yavne networks.
+In a second round of elections held about two month later, Rabbi Ber was elected to the position with a majority of 77 votes, compared to 58 who supported Rabbi Halevi.
+In this round, Ber gained support from Rabbis Mordechai Greenberg, Aryeh Stern, Eitan Isman, David Stav, Elyakim Levanon, and other rabbis from the Mercaz HaRav and Kerem Yavne networks.

 On 4 November 2024, Rabbi Ber declared his allegiance at a ceremony at Beit HaNassi, and began serving as Chief Rabbi of Israel.